ucsb-cs16/w19/_lectures/lect16.md

 * char arrays, C-strings and string literals
-* Basic operations on C-Strings using the cstring library functions
+* Basic operations on C-Strings s
 * String class objects and methods (similarities and differences with c-strings)
 * Intro to lab08
 * Understanding the problems for lab08 - isAnagram